2.10.18 Climate Change and Central Banks

 The first recommendation from the Green Finance Task Force was to have a single brand for work on Green Finance in the UK.
-This new institute, joint between the City of London and Government is that body and I am pleased to have been appointed to the Advisory Group.
+This new Institute, joint between the City of London and Government is that body.
+I am pleased to have been appointed to the Advisory Group.

 28.3.18 UK Green Finance Task Force report published.